joshuahoeflich/cs325-environment/README.md

 # CS 325 Environment

 This code automatically sets up an environment for CS 325 for Linux, Mac OS, and Windows users using [nix](https://nixos.org/), a purely functional package manager with an emphasis on reproducibility.
-It uses `sbcl` to handle common lisp and `nodejs` to handle the CLI, but you don't need to worry about that; `nix` will fetch those dependencies for you.
+It uses `sbcl` to handle common lisp and `nodejs` to handle the CLI, but **you don't need to install those programs beforehand**; `nix` will fetch the dependencies for you.

-Whether you want to try something new and interesting or you use `nix` for everything already, these instructions are for you.
-Here are the three steps:
+## Setup

 1. Install `nix` onto your machine: